 (Figure: various physical features of India)

-- The Himalayas are young fold mountains which form the northern boundary for the country.
+- The Himalayas are young fold mountains that form the northern boundary of the country.

 - The Himalayas is divided based on two lines: one is longitudinal divisions and the other is from west to east.

-- The Himalayas consists of series of parallel mountain ranges.
+- The Himalayas consists of a series of parallel mountain ranges.

 - The Himalayas form an arc, which covers a distance of about 2400 km and the width varies from 400 km in the west to 150 km in the east.

 - The altitudinal variations are greater in the eastern part than in the western part.

 - On the basis of longitudinal extent, the Himalayas consists of three parallel ridges: The Greater Himalayas or Inner Himalayas or Himadri; Himachal or lesser Himalaya and the outer or Shiwalik Himalayas.